Furious motorists chuck projectiles; police consider charges against protesters

 And they achieved that, most notably in Auckland where both southbound and northbound lanes of the Southern Motorway around Newmarket were closed when hundreds of marchers gained access.

+The Destiny Church leader spoke at the Auckland Domain protest and commented on the potential for civil unrest stating "the other solution I already mentioned is the Sri Lankan solution" citing the widespread protests in the Asian country this month.

-While the lanes were reopened after about an hour, the actions of the protesters created huge traffic snarl-ups.
+While the lanes of the Southern Motorway were reopened after about an hour, the actions of the protesters created huge traffic snarl-ups.

 Read More